Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Numerics

-In this section, we investigate the numerical aspects of our method to estimate observables pdf.
+In this section, we investigate the numerical aspects of our method to estimate observable pdfs.
 Because the dimensionality of the configuration space increases linearly with the number of particles, we perform numerical tests for two different systems.
-We first sample the nucleons coordinates from a wavefunction representing the ground state of $^{20}$Ne, a light open-shell nucleus.
+We first sample the nucleon coordinates from a wavefunction representing the ground state of $^{20}$Ne, a light open-shell nucleus.
 We then undertake the same work for a $^{252}$Cf nucleus close to its most favored scission configuration.
-The Bogoliuobov vacua for both states were obtained by solving the Hartree-Fock-Bogoliubov equations with a Gogny D1S energy density functional and the code {\tt HFB3}~\cite{dubray2025hfb3}.
-The one-body densities of the Bogoliubov states are show in FIG.~\ref{fig:numerics_densities}.
+In both cases, the wavefunction is a Bogoliubov vacuum projected onto good particle number.
+The Bogoliubov vacua were obtained by solving constrained Hartree-Fock-Bogoliubov equations with a Gogny D1S energy density functional and the code {\tt HFB3}~\cite{dubray2025hfb3}.
+The one-body densities of the Bogoliubov states are shown in FIG.~\ref{fig:numerics_densities}.

-We provide the numerical details of these calculations in the section~\ref{sec:wavefunction_details}.
+We provide the details of these calculations in the section~\ref{sec:wavefunction_details}.